 This brandied fruit cake is a family tradition.
 Packed with real dried fruits, and loads of brandy, this will make you and your family a believer in real fruit cake!

 Dish Count :: 2 Loaf Pans, 1-2 Quart Jars, 1 Large Mixing Bowl, Cheesecloth, Foil

 I’m making it a personal mission to change the world’s mind about fruit cake.
 No, this isn’t your great aunt Nina’s technicolor fruit cake with those horrendous candied things that call themselves fruits – this is the real deal here friends.

 As a family, we don’t usually give gifts – instead opting for cards and a few homemade treats along the way.
 This brandied fruit cake is the most coveted of baked goods during the holiday season, and if you’re lucky enough to receive it you are indeed a very special person.
 As hoaky as it sounds, creating things and baking for others is how I show my love – it is my love language.
 This fruit cake speaks to me on a very emotional level… and with that I have gone off the deep end.

 But there are a few secrets you will need to master this ever-so-perfect fruit cake.
 And it includes a full fifth of brandy.
 Intrigued?
 Thought so!

 This recipe will take time, but rest assured if you start it now, you won’t be sorry when you’re sitting by a fire this Christmas surrounded by those dearest to you and a slice of this will brandied cider in one paw and a slice of this fruit cake in another.

-The origins of this recipe come from Bonus Dad’s neighbor long before our families merged, since then, nearly 20 years ago, it’s remained a tradition in our merged home, and now – a tradition in mine and Ben’s.
+The origins of this recipe come from my step-dad’s neighbor, long before our families merged, and since then (nearly 25 years) it’s remained a tradition in our merged home, and now it is a tradition in mine and Ben’s.